A picture of the space of typical learnable tasks: Details of the experimental setup

+ImageNet classes are derived from the leaves of the Wordnet hierarchy~\citep{miller1998wordnet} which is visualized by~\citet{imagenet_bostock}.
+We use this hierarchy to create tasks using different subsets of ImageNet; We use all classes under a node to create a task.
+The tasks that we consider are: Dogs, Vertebrates, Invertebrates, Instrumentality, Reptile and Birds.
+We also consider a task with 333 randomly selected classes and unlike other tasks, it spans many different phyla of ImageNet.

 \paragraph{Architectures} We use a Wide-Resnet~\citep{zagoruyko2016wide} architecture for supervised learning experiments on CIFAR-10 (WRN-16-4 with depth 16 and widening factor of 4) and a Resnet-18~\citep{he2016deep} to train a model using SimCLR.
-All experiments on Imagenet use the Resnet-50 architecture.
+All experiments on ImageNet use the Resnet-50 architecture.

 All convolutional layers are initialized using the Kaiming-Normal initialization.
-For Wide-Resnet, the final pooling layer is replaced with an adaptive pooling layer in order to handle input images of different sizes.
-We made three modifications to these architectures. \begin{enumerate}[nosep] \item We remove the bias from the final classification layer; this helps keep the logits of the different tasks on a similar scale.
-This does not lead to deterioration of classification accuracy. \item For experiments in~\cref{res:fine_tune,res:meta_learning}, we replace batch normalization with layer norm in the Wide-Resnet.
-This is because we found in preliminary experiments that batch-normalization parameters make training meta-learning models very sensitive to choices of hyper-parameters (e.g., the support or query shot), and that the learned representations of new tasks were quite different in terms of their predictions (and thereby the Bhattacharyya distance) but all the difference was coming from modifications to the BN parameters. \item We replace the pooling layers in Resnet-50 with BlurPool~\citep{zhang2019making}; we do not use the affine scaling in batch-normalization for this model, i.e., the bias is fixed to zero and the scaling term is fixed to one. \end{enumerate}
+For the Wide-Resnet, the final pooling layer is replaced with an adaptive pooling layer in order to handle input images of different sizes.

+We make three modifications to these architectures. \begin{enumerate} \itemsep 0em \item We remove the bias from the final classification layer; this helps keep the logits of the different tasks on a similar scale. \item In the experiments for Result 3 (episodic meta-learning) and Result 6 (fine-tuning), we replace batch normalization with layer norm in the Wide-Resnet.
+This is because we found in preliminary experiments that batch-normalization parameters make training meta-learning models very sensitive to choices of hyper-parameters (e.g., the support or query shot), and that the learned representations of new tasks were quite different in terms of their predictions (and thereby the Bhattacharyya distance) but all the difference was coming from modifications to the BN parameters. \item In the Resnet-50, we replace the pooling layers with BlurPool~\citep{zhang2019making}.
+The bias parameter in batch normalization is set to zero with the affine scaling term set to one. \end{enumerate}

 \paragraph{Training procedure} All models are trained in mixed-precision (32-bit weights, 16-bit gradients) using stochastic gradient descent (SGD) with Nesterov's acceleration with momentum coefficient set to 0.9 and cosine annealing of the learning rate schedule.
 Batch-normalization parameters are excluded from weight decay.